datenhahn/componentrenderer/README.md

    switches the focus back to the surrounding cell, so navigating through the grid with the arrow keys can continue)
  * Open and Close the row-details with CTRL + DOWN and CTRL + UP
  * Preserve the grid focus on manual triggered refresh
+ * creates component editor fields for the grid editor (display or unbuffered-edit only)

 ## Limitations

  * Components inside a cell should have fixed sizes, otherwise all browsers expect Chrome do lots of measurements and relayout which slows down rendering
+ * Created Editor-Fields just show the components from the cell 1:1, works nicely for displaying only components, for fields any changes to the underlying properties are up to your implementation, buffered-mode has no effect

 ## Bugs & Features